ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ### How can I use {{site.data.keyword.cloudant_short_notm}} Query to search?
 {: #use-cloudant-query-search}

-First let's perform a search for all the cities in the USA.
+First, let's perform a search for all the cities in the US.
 We're using [{{site.data.keyword.cloudant_short_notm}} Query](https://cloud.ibm.com/docs/services/Cloudant?topic=cloudant-query), so the operation is specified as a block of JSON:

 ```js
 {